Emotive Health

 Organisations gained visibility into clinical quality without disrupting care

-Z-Code support enabled better recognition of non-medical factors influencing health
+Z-Code support surfaced non-medical factors influencing patient health

 REFLECTION

-This project highlighted how sensitive healthcare tools must prioritise trust, transparency, and user control — especially when AI is involved.
-Designing a system that listens to deeply personal conversations required careful consideration of perception, ethics, and clinician confidence.
+This project reinforced that sensitive healthcare tools have to prioritise trust, transparency, and user control — especially once AI enters the room.
+Designing something that listens to deeply personal conversations meant every decision had to hold up against a clinician's instinct to protect their patient first.

-Designing for both solo clinicians and enterprise-scale organisations required careful abstraction: the same core data needed to tell very different stories depending on who was viewing it.
-Integrating clinical standards, EHR systems, and AI intelligence into a coherent experience highlighted the importance of strong information architecture and restraint in UI.
+Designing for solo clinicians and enterprise organisations at once required careful abstraction: the same underlying data had to tell very different stories depending on who was looking at it.
+Integrating clinical standards, EHR systems, and AI into one coherent experience made clear how much strong information architecture — and restraint in the UI — actually does the work.

-Ultimately, the project demonstrated how AI can meaningfully support clinicians, not by replacing judgment, but by removing friction from the work that surrounds care.
+Ultimately, the project showed how AI can meaningfully support clinicians — not by replacing judgment, but by removing the friction that surrounds the work of care.